divyamdogra/Aadhar-Card-OCR/README.md

 # Aadhar-Card-OCR
 <h2> This Python code will extract data from your Aadhar Card like ID_Number, Date of Birth, Gender and also it extract the photo from Aadhar card.<h2>

-Name Extraction will be difficult.
+Name Extraction is difficult.
 It will be added in next version.

 ![AADHAR CARD](https://user-images.githubusercontent.com/48207530/80412143-02917280-88eb-11ea-9099-029ec222554a.jpg)